peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Returns:</b>

-True if the given key (as a CBOR object) is found, or false if the given key is not found or this object is not a map.
+ `true`  if the given key (as a CBOR object) is found, or false if the given key is not found or this object is not a map.

 <b>Exceptions:</b>